gshugh/CSC517_HW2_Rails/README.md

     How To cancel another user's account

+        Before testing this task:

+            You will not be able to cancel another user's account, if there is no other user.
+            If this is the case, please first see "How to create an account for someone else".

+        How to perform this task:

         [] Click "Show All Users"
         [] Click "Cancel Account" next to the user of interest